gravity-platform/dockerfiles/README.md

 * [gravityplatform/jenkins-autojobs](jenkins-autojobs/)
 * [gravityplatform/php-fpm](php-fpm/)

 Some of these images contain a running sshd.
-They are menat to be used for runnning jenkins slave containers.
+They are meant to be used for runnning jenkins slave containers.